 They will lose confidence very quickly.
 Being able to sell your own product first (there’s #1 again!) will help you deeply understand why they did or didn’t buy, so you can refine your pitch and learn how to overcome the most common objections in the sales process (remember, objections are a natural part of the sales process).
 You can write out exactly how you were able to overcome the most common objections in your Sales Playbook.

-It appears that you may not be quite ready to build an independent sales team yet.
-Access your free sales playbook to take the next step in becoming 'agent ready'.
+It appears you may not be quite ready to build an independent sales team yet.
+However, fear not... access our Sales Launch Code below to make the step to becoming 'Agent Ready'.